QueueClassic/queue_classic/README.md

 ## Setup

 In addition to installing the rubygem, you will need to prepare your database.
 Database preparation includes creating a table and loading PL/pgSQL functions.
-You can issue the database preparation commands using `PSQL(1)` or use a database migration script.
+You can issue the database preparation commands using `psql` or use a database migration script.

 ### Quick Start